Oliwer1992/telco-customer-churn/Readme.md

 ## 📌 Project Overview
-This project focuses on predicting customer churn for a telecomunications company using machine learning classification models.
-The goal is to identyfi customers at risk of cancelling their service, enabling the business to take a proactive retenction actions.
+This project focuses on predicting customer churn for a telecommunications company using machine learning classification models.
+The goal is to  identify customers at risk of cancelling their service, enabling the business to take a proactive  retention actions.
-The projekt consists of two phases: **Exploratory Data Analysis (EDA)** to understand the data and uncover key churn patterns, and **Model Training** where three classification models were trained and compared: Logistic Regression, Random Forest, XGBoost - each evaluated on default settings and tuned using GridSearchCV with F1-score optimization.
+The project consists of two phases: **Exploratory Data Analysis (EDA)** to understand the data and uncover key churn patterns, and **Model Training** where three classification models were trained and compared: Logistic Regression, Random Forest, XGBoost - each evaluated on default settings and tuned using GridSearchCV with F1-score optimization.

 ## 📊 Dataset Information
-The data used in this project comes from Telco Customer Churn dataset avaible on Kaggle.
+The data used in this project comes from Telco Customer Churn dataset  available on Kaggle.
 * **Source:** https://www.kaggle.com/datasets/blastchar/telco-customer-churn
 * **Records:** 7043 customers
 * **Features:** 21 columns (20 features + 1 target variable)